andrewacashner/hearingfaithms/chapters/chapter-3.md

 from the chair \[*cathedra*\] of this manger, not by a word but by a deed: \[...\] I have been made a little one, of your bone and your flesh, I am made man, in order to make you God."
-[@Lapide:Gospels19C, 673, on Luke 2:
+[@Lapide:Gospels19C, 673, on Lk 2:
 "Quid fecit tantus Deus, in tantilla carne, jacens in præsepio?
 Audiamus ipsummet in præsepii cathedra, non verbo sed facto docentem et
 prædicantem: \[...\]
 Parvulus factus sum, os tuum et caro tua, factus sum homo, ut te Deum efficerem."]
-Lapide paraphrases St. Cyril on the Word in John's Gospel 1:3 ("through him \[the Word\] all things were made"):
+Lapide paraphrases Saint Cyril on the Word in John's Gospel 1:3 ("through him \[the Word\] all things were made"):

 > An artisan \[*artifex*\] makes all of the works of his craft \[*opera artis*\]